padthai-sketch/RoboAdvisor_For_Retirement/README.md

-# Robo Advisor for Retirement Plans (Assignment)
+# Robo Advisor for Retirement Plans

-In this homework assignment, I was asked to create a bot that will recommend an investment portfolio for a retirement plan by accomplish the following main tasks:
+In this homework assignment, I was asked to create AWS Chat bot that will recommend an investment portfolio for a retirement plan.
+Below are the following main tasks that I need to accomplish:

 1. Initial Robo Advisor Configuration: Define an Amazon Lex bot with a single intent that establishes a conversation about the requirements to suggest an investment portfolio for retirement.